The HDW HOP series presents installations enlivening the city centreduring Helsinki Design Week from 7 to 17 September 2017.

 How did you come up with the idea of the installation?

 All installations study the development of cities.
-What ideas do you have about the theme and how does your work express the theme?
+What do you think about the theme and how does your work express it?

 What is the city of the future like?
 What must be remembered when developing cities?